Don 2: International

 Don 2 was released overseas in two phases, with most major markets covered in the first phase.
 The film set several records on its opening day.
 It grossed $550,000 from 164 theatres in the United States.
 In the United Kingdom, Don 2's revenue debuted in the top ten, earning $527,000 in three days from 76 theatres; in the Middle East, the film grossed $930,000 in two days.
 It broke the record for the highest single-day revenue in Australia ($62,000), grossing $136,000 in Australia, New Zealand and Fiji during the first two days of its run.

 The film grossed ₹16.9 million during its first week in Pakistan, breaking all previous records.
 Don 2 grossed ₹371 million over the weekend, and ₹504 million during its first week.
 It set a record for the all-time biggest opening week for a Hindi film in North America, earning $2.64 million.
 The film was the highest-grossing Bollywood film overseas in 2011.
 During the second phase of its release, which began in February 2012, Don 2 earned $112,027 in Germany and $5,041 in Austria.
 It grossed $11.24 million on the overseas market and was the third highest-grossing Bollywood film overseas at that time, after My Name Is Khan and 3 Idiots.

-It faces stiff competition with Mission Impossible Ghost protocol in its initial weeks which in some started topped the box office.